 Risk Factors Associated with Sciatica Pain

-Lifestyle choices, health problems, and genetic factors like diabetes, history, and age are all considered risk factors of sciatica.
+There are different risk factors of sciatica, such as different lifestyle choices, health problems, and genetic factors like diabetes, history, and age.
 Professions that require you to lift or carry heavy loads, twist your back might cause you to develop sciatica, and if you think you might have developed this pain, contact us now to help you resolve this pain.

 Diagnosis of Sciatica